Sigma-Erebus/JenkinsLib/README.md

 A Shared Library to reuse functions between Jenkins Pipelines

 ## Groups system:
+The Swarm and Discord scripts read from a JSON file containing groups.

 **Format**
 The format for these groups look like this: